 - Cabbage (or bagged shredded coleslaw)

-Note: One batch of cilantro lime coleslaw doesn’t last long in my house, so I like to make a double batch and serve it the next day with Slow Cooker Balsamic Roast Beef or Instant Pot BBQ chicken.
-Both are totally different flavor combination versus salmon fish tacos, but since the slow cooker does the work for you, it’s a practically hands off dinner!
+One batch of cilantro lime coleslaw doesn’t last long in my house, so I like to make a double batch and serve it as a side dish the next day with Slow Cooker Balsamic Roast or Instant Pot BBQ Chicken.
+Both are totally different flavors than salmon fish tacos, but since the slow cooker does the work for you, you have a nearly completely hands-off dinner!

 Step 1: Preheat the oven to 400F.
-Line a baking sheet with aluminum foil, spray with cooking spray, and place your salmon filets on the aluminum foil skin side down.
+Line a baking sheet with aluminum foil, spray it with cooking spray, and place your salmon filets on the aluminum foil skin-side down.
 Season the fish liberally with the spice mix.

 Step 2: Prepare the slaw while you wait for the oven.
 Whisk together the sauce ingredients in a large mixing bowl (one size bigger than you think you need).
 Add the cabbage, cilantro, and green onions and toss.
 Set aside.